tushar-sharma/tushar-sharma.github.io/_posts/2020-12-10-poetry-python-fail-windows.md

 thumb: /img/code.png
 ---

 <p>Poetry is a great dependency management tool in python.
 It's better than managing a flat file like `requirements.txt`.
+There are also other great tools like pipenv.
+However I found poetry much simpler in resolving dependencies. </p>

  Recently poetry has been crashing on my Windows machine.
-However, I have not encountered this issue in other platform like Linux.</p>
+However, I have not encountered this issue in other platform like Linux.
 Folks who are unfamiliar with poetry, below is a quick refresher.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <p>Poetry is a great dependency management tool in python.
 It's better than managing a flat file like `requirements.txt`.
+There are also other great tools like pipenv.
+However I found poetry much simpler in resolving dependencies. </p>

  Recently poetry has been crashing on my Windows machine.
-However, I have not encountered this issue in other platform like Linux.</p>
+However, I have not encountered this issue in other platform like Linux.
 Folks who are unfamiliar with poetry, below is a quick refresher.

-In the cygwin, install poetry
+In cygwin, install poetry

 ```bash
 $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python